simplesconsultoria/s17.portlets/README.rst

 The following portlets currently depend on the installation of `s17.person`_ and work only with Person objects:

-**Profile**
-    The profile portlet displays information about a person personal profile including portrait, resume and latest posts made on the site.

 **White pages**
     The white pages portlet displays a search box to look for persons using